Course Material Ordering Process

 - Online sections maybe exempt from the uniform adoption provision regarding multi-sectioned courses.

 - Allied Health/Tech Prep areas-Instructors are encouraged to reuse materials, but may choose any text (2006 amendment).

-If a department determines that it can no longer utilize a particular text, the department may change the material, following one full quarter’s/90 days prior notice to the Bookstore.
+If a department determines that it can no longer utilize a particular text, the department may change the material, following one full quarter’s/90 days prior notice to the Campus Store.

-The Bookstore will only order course materials that are 100% returnable to the original vendor, including customizable texts.
+The Campus Store will only order course materials that are 100% returnable to the original vendor, including customizable texts.

-Non-returnable course materials may be ordered by the bookstore if the academic department or Instruction Office provides financial responsibility for any unsold material.
+Non-returnable course materials may be ordered by the Campus Store if the academic department or Instruction Office provides financial responsibility for any unsold material.
 (1999 amendment)

-As part of the discussions for the initial founding of the College’s bookstore, it was determined by WCC’s administration that unused and nonreturnable textbook retail merchandise had the potential to significantly undermine bookstore profitability.
-The Bookstore and the College do not have budgeted funding to absorb written-off retail merchandise.
-The Bookstore has been directed not to order nonreturnable retail course material.
+As part of the discussions for the initial founding of the College’s Campus Store, it was determined by WCC’s administration that unused and nonreturnable textbook retail merchandise had the potential to significantly undermine store profitability.
+The Campus Store and the College do not have budgeted funding to absorb written-off retail merchandise.
+The Campus Store has been directed not to order nonreturnable retail course material.